-The company Coley & Gill are actually owned by Poundlound, as the PO Box number for both companies co-align.
+The company Coley & Gill are actually owned by Poundland, as the PO Box number for both companies co-align.

 The packaging looks quite nice and has incense sticks, as well as a traditional wooden ash-catcher styled incense burner.

-Truth is, almost all incense sticks made nowadays for the commercial market are semi-machine made as making incense sticks purely by hand is a laboursome and time-intensive process.
+Truth is, almost all incense sticks made nowadays for the commercial market are semi-machine made as making incense sticks purely by hand is a laborsome and time-intensive process.

 My impression of these incense sticks is that although they aren’t to bad for freshening up a room from negative odors, they lack that tranquil feel that most people expect from incense.
 Although, I think Coley & Gill make this quite clear from the scent name, ‘Cotton Fresh’.

 They seem to derive most of their fragrance from a fragrance oil blend.
 The stick smells very nice when you take it out of the package, but as with most cheap fragrance blends, once you start burning it, it degrades.
 The smell isn’t offensive, and is sort of nice.
 Maybe somebody with a less seasoned nose would like these more, but they aren’t something I would normally burn.